What to Expect at Pierre du Calvet:

 Check Rates Now

-Search for a Flight to Montreal (one hour from New York City)
+(one hour from New York City)

 As is common in the travel industry, the writer was provided with complimentary accommodation and meals for the purpose of reviewing those services.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our ethics policy.